 "It's time to get involved, give back, do more" Joseph Barake said to himself a year or so ago.
-Back to 3MBS, that is.
-Joseph had been a listener from the station's inception and enjoyed not only the music we play, but the information that our introductions provided and the programs on the lives of the composers.
-It had expanded his musical knowledge so much over the years.
+Joseph had first volunteered at 3MBS in 2013 and returned after a break in early 2018.
+Joseph had been a listener from the station's inception and enjoyed not only the music we play, but the information that the introductions and the programs provided on the lives of the composers.
+It has expanded his musical knowledge so much over the years.

 The Marriage of Figaro was the first opera Joseph attended.
 It was on a school excursion and performed by the Elizabethan Trust Opera Company.
 He loved it and from then was hooked on opera and Mozart.
 His school also took Joseph to his first concert at the Town Hall.
 The MSO was conducted by George Tzpine, and Joseph remembers many of the details and the exhilaration he felt.
 A lifetime of concert and opera-going was to follow.
 Joseph studied singing seriously for four years.
 He says with a smile that he realised the world probably did not need another middling-good tenor.
 Design and the appreciation of music took over.